European Health Insurance Card | Our Services | KelaSkip to content

 You can use the European Health Insurance Card in EU and EEA countries, in Switzerland, and in Great Britain.
 The card is accepted by public healthcare providers and by private doctors who have an agreement with their local health insurance institution.
 Make sure that the card is accepted by the healthcare provider you are visiting.

 You do not need a European Health Insurance Card in the Nordic countries.
-You are entitled to medically necessary treatment when you show a Finnish passport or ID card.
+You are entitled to necessary medical care when you show a Finnish passport or ID card.

 You cannot use the European Health Insurance Card in Finland.
 The only exception to this are Finnish pension recipients who live outside Finland and who have been granted a European Health Insurance Card.